koneeb/data_mining_ex3/code/data_mining_ex3.md

 the week.
 This is a raw measure of humidity based purely on how much water is in the air.

+It can be seen from the plot below that as the average specific humidity rises, the predicted number of dengue cases also rises until it flatten outs as the average specific humidity approaches 19 grams of water per kilogram of air for the week.

 ![](data_mining_ex3_files/figure-markdown_strict/unnamed-chunk-8-1.png)

 ### precipitation\_amt

 Rainfall for the week in millimeters.

+It can be seen from the plot below that the relationship between predicted dengue cases and precipitation is quite volatile until precipitation reaches 100 millimeters.
+Beyond 100 millimeters of precipitation, there seems to be a positive relationship between dengue cases and precipitation until it becomes levels off beyond 290 millimeters of precipitation.

 ![](data_mining_ex3_files/figure-markdown_strict/unnamed-chunk-9-1.png)